Living in Norway

 When we asked people living in Norway about recreational activities, they mentioned:

 "In Norway, residents enjoy a variety of recreational facilities, such as outdoor activities like skiing, hiking, and fishing, as well as indoor activities like bowling, swimming, and ice skating.
 Norway also has a number of parks and gardens, as well as a variety of museums and galleries.
-Additionally, Norway is home to a number of cultural events, such as concerts, festivals, and theatrical performances," mentioned an expat living in Norway.
+Additionally, Norway is home to a number of cultural events, such as concerts, festivals, and theatrical performances," wrote one expat living in Norway.

 What is the weather like in Norway?